Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Step 3: Establish Accountability

-At 70% of large companies, there are now dedicated FinOps teams.
-For SMEs, it doesn't have to be full-time - but it has to be someone.
+In 70% of large companies, there are now dedicated FinOps teams.
+In SMEs, that does not have to be full-time - but it has to be someone.

 Step 4: Implement Quick Wins

 • Stop idle resources.
-If it hasn't had any CPU load for 30 days, it probably isn't needed.
+If there has been no CPU load for 30 days, nobody probably needs it.

-• Snapshot Retention.
+• Snapshot retention.
 90 days is usually enough.
-365 is almost never needed.
+365 is almost never necessary.

 • Rightsizing.
-If the instance consistently runs under 20% CPU, it's too large.
+If the instance is consistently running below 20% CPU, it is too large.

 Step 5: Evaluate Savings Plans

 Once you have visibility, you know which workloads run stably.
-Commitments are worthwhile for those.
+Those are worth commitments.

 FinOps adoption grew by 46% in 2025.
 Because it works.